Should kids get an allowance? We'll look at the pros and cons of giving a child allowance, plus helpful allowance tips.

 But according to the research done by one man, who looked at over 50 allowance studies over the years, the money lessons don’t occur JUST from handing your child over money.

 Nope.
-They occur in the follow-up (i.e., in the money conversations + expectations that you attach with the money you’re giving your child).
+They occur in the follow-up (i.e., in the money conversations + expectations that you attach to the money you’re giving your child).

 Professor Lewis Mandell, who headed up the study of looking at the last 50 years’ worth of allowance research, concluded that: